What is ARPPU?

 ARPPU is calculated by dividing total revenues by the number of paying users.
 ARPPU is a useful measure to demonstrate how much loyal customers are willing to pay for a service, therefore validating a developer’s pricing model, and it can also highlight reactions to pricing decisions.

-Increasing ARPPU is more than simply raising prices, however.
-You can improve ARPPU by consistently refreshing your content, removing revenue ceilings, and even by adding in-app mechanics that encourage spending.
+Increasing ARPPU is more than simply raising prices.
+While this could boost your average revenue from paying users, it might also reduce the number of paying users your app has, also known as your conversion rate.
+As with every metric, a balanced approach is needed.
+You can improve ARPPU by consistently refreshing your content, removing revenue ceilings, rewarding your highest paying users, and even by adding in-app mechanics that encourage spending.

 What is the difference between ARPU, ARPPU, ARPDAU?